Styles of Climbing Shoes

 Brand and Sizing

 Go out and try on various brands and sizes before you buy, if you can.
 Evolv and Five Ten both run small, now making it possible to size your rock shoes the same as your street shoes.
-La Sportiva and Scarpa are very consistent, but require a little figuring to learn what their sizing means.
+La Sportiva and Scarpa are very consistent, but require a little testing to learn what their sizing means.
 For us, it means we buy these European brands one size down from our street shoe size.

 Laces, Velcro, and Slipper